 It has been well-known that for any bounded domain in $\mathbb{C}^n$, the holomorphic sectional curvature of the Bergman metric is always less than $2$ (see \cite{Kobayashi0}).
 In 2015, Lu \cite{LQK} obtained some lower bounds of the holomorphic sectional curvature and Ricci curvature of the Bergman metric on a bounded domain of $\mathbb{C}^n$.
 The methods rely on constructing proper minimal functions.
 We note that the lower bounds Lu obtained tends to $-\infty$ at the point $z$ goes to the boundary $\partial D$.
 Based on Lu's work, Zhang \cite{ZLY} studied the scalar curvature of the Bergman metric on a bounded domain of $\mathbb{C}^n$.
 They gave the lower and upper bounds estimates for the Bergman curvatures in terms of the squeezing function originally introduced by Deng et al. \cite{DGZ1}.
-Combining the above resluts with Lu's and Zhang's work, we have the following theorem. \begin{theorem}(cf. Theorem \ref{Holomorhic}) Suppose that $\mathcal{D}$ is a bounded pseudoconvex domain with $C^2$-boundary or bounded convex domain in $\mathbb{C}^n$.
-For each point $z\in \mathcal{D}$ and $v \in T^{1,0}_z\mathcal{D}\backslash\{0\}\cong\mathbb{C}^n\backslash\{0\}$, then
+Combining the above results with Lu's and Zhang's work, the holomorphic sectional curvature of the Bergman metric on a bounded strictly pseudoconvex domain with $C^2$-boundary or bounded convex domain is bounded.